Winter Crafts to Do with Your Kids

 If winter weather has your family stuck inside more than usual, try livening things up with a craft.
 Don’t worry; we found projects that are fun, winter-themed and, most important, simple for kids to do.
 Follow the links for more detailed instructions on how to make these adorable creations.

 Kids will love that this is a craft plus a toy.
-With just a few simple items (popsicle sticks, cotton pads, glue, scissors and felt), you can create this adorable snowman puppet that will entertain the kids after craft time is over.
+With just a few simple items (white yarn, Styrofoam, felt, pipe cleaners, string, a dowel or skewer and scissors), you can create this adorable snowman puppet that will entertain the kids after craft time is over.
 Want a more bedazzled snowman?
 Feel free to add glitter, rhinestones and feathers.

 Little painters have fun with this one and it is a great fine motor activity as well.
 It only involves three supplies—blue construction paper, white paint and a black marker.
 Kids have the option to either finger paint the snow or use a Q-tip.

 It doesn’t get much cuter and cozier than these cocoa mugs.
 With construction paper, pom poms, glue, scissors, ribbon and a little help from parents with the cutting, kids can create their own crafty cocoa.
 They’ll probably ask to drink some too so be sure to have the hot chocolate and marshmallows handy.